-High-protein diets have been very fashionable lately.
-Whether it's a specific diet like Atkins, Paleo, and Dukan, or just a push for high protein items, protein is EVERYWHERE.
-But a recent Huffington Post article highlighted a study published in Cell Metabolism that says high levels of protein can be harmful to your health.
+It seems that everywhere you go, protein is being pushed as the key to healthy living.
+High-protein diets are very trendy, whether it's a specific diet like Atkins, Paleo, and Dukan, or just a push for high protein items, protein is EVERYWHERE.
+But a Huffington Post article from 2014 highlighted a study published in Cell Metabolism that says high levels of protein can be harmful to your health.

 As in, could be worse for you than smoking.